* Import prices, consumer sentiment data on tap

 * JCPenney shares slide after results

-NEW YORK, Nov 9 (Reuters) - U.S. stock index futures tumbled on Friday and were on track to post their worst weekly drop in five months as the euro zone crisis was seen hitting France and Germany and investors fretted over a looming U.S. "fiscal cliff."
+NEW YORK, Nov 9 (Reuters) - U.S. stock index futures dipped on Friday and were on track to post their worst week in five months as the euro zone crisis was seen hitting France and Germany and investors fretted over the looming U.S. "fiscal cliff."

-In a speech at 1:05 p.m.
-EST (1805 GMT), newly reelected President Barack Obama is likely to discuss looming tax increases and government spending cuts - the so-called fiscal cliff - that would go into effect and possibly drive the U.S. economy into recession unless Congress acts to prevent them.
+* In a speech at 1:05 p.m.
+EST (1805 GMT), newly reelected President Barack Obama is likely to discuss looming tax increases and government spending cuts - the so-called fiscal cliff - that would go into effect unless Congress acts to prevent them.

-J.C.Penney shares fell more than 7 percent in premarket trading after the retailer reported a sharper-than-expected decline in quarterly sales at stores open at least a year.
+* J.C.Penney shares fell more than 7 percent in premarket trading after it posted a sharp drop in revenue.